lsyang99/SP1024_766/README.md

 ## Solar Panel Detection on TWCC.
-This repository demonstrates an example of solar panel detection on [TWCC](https://www.twcc.ai).
+This repository demonstrates an example of solar panel detection on [TWCC](https://www.twcc.ai)(Taiwan Computing Cloud).
 The size of dataset is 766 with a resolution of 1024x1024 pixels.
 Dataset is split into train and test sets with ratios 0.8 and 0.2.
 Please note that the raw dataset, with a GeoTIFF and a XML file for each image, is extracted from objects labeling in ArcGIS Pro.
 Prior to performing deep learning, the raw dataset should be transformed as described in [this repository](https://github.com/lsyang99/Solar-Panel-Detection-Samples).

 #### 1. Setup an environment for deep learning in terminal: